earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/use-data-for-science/2016-12-06-floods-01-google-earth-time-series.md

 ---
 layout: single
-title: "Use Google Earth time series images to explore flood impacts"
+title: "Use Google Earth Time Series Images to Explore Flood Impacts"
 excerpt: "Learn how to use the time series feature in Google Earth to view before / after images of a location."
 authors: ['Leah Wasser', 'NEON Data Skills']
 category: [courses]
 class-lesson: ['co-floods-1-intro']
 permalink: /courses/earth-analytics/document-your-science/google-earth-time-series/
-nav-title: 'Google Earth time series'
+nav-title: 'Google Earth Time Series'
 module-nav-title: 'Use data for science'
 dateCreated: 2016-12-06
-modified: '2017-12-07'
+modified: '2018-01-10'
-module-title: 'Understand Disturbance With Data - Flooding and Erosion'
+module-title: 'Understand Disturbance with Data - Flooding and Erosion'
 module-description: 'This module uses time series data to explore the impacts of a flood.
 Learn how to use Google Earth imagery, NOAA precipitation data and
 USGS stream flow data to explore the 2013 Colorado floods.'
 module-type: 'class'